dwyl/image-classifier/README.md

 Because we are deploying with Fly.io, we need to persist the Index file in the database because the machine - thus its attached volume - is pruned when inactive.

-It is crucial to save the correspondance between the `Image` table and the Index file to retrieve the correct images.
+It is crucial to save the correspondence between the `Image` table and the Index file to retrieve the correct images.
 In simple terms, **the file in the `Index` table in the DB must correspond to the Index file in the system.**

-We therefore disable a user to load several times the same file as otherwise, we would have the several indexes for the same picture.
+We therefore disable a user from loading several times the same file as otherwise, we would have several indexes for the same picture.
 This is done through **SHA computation**.

-Since computations using models is a long run process, and because several users may interact with the app, we need several steps to ensure that the information is synchronized between the database and the index file.
+Since computations using models is a long-run process, and because several users may interact with the app, we need several steps to ensure that the information is synchronized between the database and the index file.